wetopi/img_digest/README.md

 #Image biggest

-img_diggest is the service in charge of resizing and beautifying our images.
+img_digest is the service in charge of resizing and beautifying our images.

 ## The worker

-Service worker consumes from the Rabbitmq queue `img_diggest.prod.q.resizer` This worker pics images from our temporary file storage *MongoDB GridFS* And depending on position and applauses, It builds our different images, storing them in AWS S3
+Service worker consumes from the Rabbitmq queue `img_digest.prod.q.resizer` This worker pics images from our temporary file storage *MongoDB GridFS* And depending on position and applauses, It builds our different images, storing them in AWS S3